yardsale8/tenure-portfolio/content/criterion2/software.md

 results.
 Furthermore, a large number of trials also facilitates introducing the law of large numbers and the exact binomial test.

-#### A Web Applications for the Exact Binomial Test
+#### A Web Application for the Exact Binomial Test

-The Hooks-Malone approach transitions from the less-formal, more initiative simulations to the more-formal exact binomial test.
+The Hooks-Malone approach transitions from the less-formal, more intuitive simulations to the more-formal exact binomial test.
 Unfortunately, the technology used to run the exact binomial test varied from instructor to instructor and was frankly fairly clunky.
 Some instructors used a spreadsheet